Samuel Untermyer: Personal life

 On August 9, 1880, he married Minnie Carl, daughter of Mairelius Carl of New York City.
 They had three children, Alvin, who served in the 305th Field Artillery in France during World War I; Irwin Untermyer, a justice of the Appellate Division of the New York Supreme Court, First Judicial Department, and Irene, a philanthropist who married Louis Putnam Myers and, after his death, became the wife of Stanley Richter.
-Upon the outbreak of World War I, Untermyer, his wife, and two servants were vacationing in Carlsbad, Germany, and returned to the United States aboard the Baltic via London in late August.
+Upon the outbreak of World War I, Untermyer, his wife, and two servants were vacationing in Carlsbad, Austria-Hungary, and returned to the United States aboard the Baltic via London in late August.

 Journalist Maury Terry (best known for his work on potential links between alleged ritualistic sacrifices at Untermyer Park and the Son of Sam murders) reported that Untermyer belonged to the New York City temple of the Hermetic Order of the Golden Dawn, although the provenance of corroborating evidence remains nebulous.

-He collected art (including in 1892 he acquired Whistler's famous Nocturne in black and gold: The falling rocket) and dealt with gardening, especially orchid cultivation, and in 1899 bought the former country house of Samuel J. Tildens in Yonkers.
+He collected art (including in 1892 he acquired Whistler's famous Nocturne in Black and Gold – The Falling Rocket) and dealt with gardening, especially orchid cultivation, and in 1899 bought the former country house of Samuel J. Tildens in Yonkers.

 The art collection consisted of sixty paintings, tapestries and decorative arts, including Gothic and Renaissance furniture, oriental carpets, Greek and Roman artifacts.
 The rest of the collection was sold in 1940.

 Untermyer died on March 16, 1940, in Palm Springs, California.
 His body was interred (with an accompanying sculpture by Gertrude Vanderbilt Whitney) at a family plot that he established in Woodlawn Cemetery.